Selection and improvement of product formulae for best performance of quantum simulation: Product formula search

-A further improvement in product formulae can be obtained by using processing \cite{Blanes2006processing}.
-We have performed a search for high-accuracy 8th order product formulae using this method with $m=8$, and found one particular example that provides excellent performance.
-In our testing this solution is found repeatedly, and provides significantly lower error than any other solutions.
-Because the equations are underdetermined, the solution may be adjusted to provide best performance.
+A further improvement in product formulae can be obtained by using processing.
+We have performed a search for high-accuracy 8th order product formulae using this method with $m=8$, and found one particular example that provides excellent performance; see Table \ref{tab:process}.
+This kernel provides a constant of $\zeta=8.1\times 10^{-10}$, only slightly larger than the best length $m=10$ product formula, while providing better performance due to the shorter length.
+This error is nearly 300 times smaller than provided by 8th order processed product formulae in prior work \cite{Blanes2006processing}.
+Therefore, we have provided a sequence of three solutions that all improve over prior work, with successively better and better performance.

-Our best solution is given in Table \ref{tab:process}.
+To provide an accurate result in terms of the spectral norm (rather than just the eigenvalues) it is necessary to solve for the processor.
 For the kernel there are many solutions for the processor, but we list the one with the best performance of the solutions we have found.
 This one was found by solving for many (hundreds of thousands) of processors, picking the one with the best performance, and further optimising.
-This kernel provides a constant of $\zeta=2.2\times 10^{-9}$, only slightly larger than the best length $m=10$ product formula, while providing better performance due to the shorter length.
-Moreover, using the processor the constant for the spectral-norm error is $\chi=5.4\times 10^{-8}$.
-That is only about 10\% more than the best length $m=10$ formula, while again providing better performance due to the shorter length.
+Moreover, using the processor the constant for the spectral-norm error is $\chi=5.3\times 10^{-8}$.
+That is even better than the best length $m=10$ (non-processed) formula above.